gidago/Getting-and-Cleaning-Data/README.md

 #### - Merge worktables to create a single data set

-First merge the training and the test sets
+First merge *training set* and *test set* in the X data.frame, by **rows**, using `rbind`.
+The same operation for *training labels* and *test labels* in the y data.frame.
+Also create subject_id data.frame for subject of train and test, the same way as the previous two.

 #### -  Assign column names to the merged data

 #### - From merge data, extract mean, std of measurements

 #### - Label the data set with descriptive variable names
 Name with Descriptive activity names